29 Voice Search Statistics & Facts That Will Surprise You

 - 28% of consumers immediately call the business they used voice search to find.

-- 25% of people aged 16 to 24 use voice search on mobile devices.
+- 55% of people aged 13–18 use voice search on mobile every day.

 Voice Search Usage

-3. By 2020, 30% of web browsing will be screenless.
+3. By 2020, 30% of web browsing was expected to be screenless.

-(Think with Google)
+(Source: Think with Google)

 6. 41% of smart speaker owners feel companionship with their device.

-(Think with Google)
+(Source: Think with Google)

 Voice Search Demographics